SpiNNakerManchester/spinnaker_tools/README.md

         quit

-    Note: If you have a SpiNN-1, SpiNN-2 or SpiNN-3 board and want all the LEDs on those boards to function (not just the green LED0), the one of the following alternative boot commands may be used:
+    Note: If you have a SpiNN-1, SpiNN-2 or SpiNN-3 board and want all the LEDs on those boards to function (not just the green LED0), then one of the following alternative boot commands may be used:

         boot scamp.boot spin1.conf